amovsisyan/dqc_test/README.md

 2. FEATURE: Aggregate all opinion scale questions to get an overall happiness score and display this prominently (see designs).

 3. FEAUTRE: Show all free text responses in a table.
 These should be grouped by their questions with collapsable headers (see designs).

+### Things that can be imporved

+1. In case of big data check does Fluent UI virtualize DOM or not

+2. Have more data independent tests and change tests to be near the components and more component specific not generic

+3. Extend test coverage